Royal Highness: United Kingdom

 According to letters patent issued by King George V in 1917, the sons and daughters of sovereigns and the male-line grandchildren of sovereigns are entitled to the style.
-It is for this reason that the daughters of the Duke of York, Princess Beatrice and Princess Eugenie, carry the HRH status, but the children of Anne, Princess Royal, Peter Phillips and Zara Tindall, do not.
-The children of the Prince Edward, Duke of Edinburgh, at the request of the Duke and Duchess, are styled as the children of a duke, and thus are known as Lady Louise Mountbatten-Windsor and Earl of Wessex.
+It is for this reason that the daughters of Andrew Mountbatten-Windsor (formerly, the Duke of York), Princess Beatrice and Princess Eugenie, carry the HRH status, but the children of Anne, Princess Royal, Peter Phillips and Zara Tindall, do not.
+Louise and James, the grandchildren of Queen Elizabeth II, at the request of their parents, Prince Edward, Duke of Edinburgh and Sophie, Duchess of Edinburgh, are styled as the children of a duke, and thus are known as Lady Louise Mountbatten-Windsor and Earl of Wessex.
 Under George V's letters patent, only the eldest son of the eldest living son of the Prince of Wales was also entitled to the style, but not younger sons or daughters of the eldest living son of the Prince of Wales.
 Queen Elizabeth II changed this in 2012 prior to the birth of Prince George so that all children of the eldest living son of the Prince of Wales would bear the style, returning to the position Queen Victoria had instituted in 1898.
 There is no mention of younger living sons of a Prince of Wales, as a result of which the children of Prince Harry, Duke of Sussex, Archie and Lilibet, were not automatically a prince and princess with the HRH prefix.
-On 18 January 2020, Queen Elizabeth II announced that the Duke and Duchess of Sussex would no longer use the style of His/Her Royal Highness due to their decision to step down as working members of the royal family, though they are still legally entitled to the style.
-On 13 January 2022, it was announced that Prince Andrew, Duke of York was no longer afforded the style, following a notorious lawsuit against him.
+After the death of Queen Elizabeth II, both children became entitled to the HRH style and the title of Prince and Princess respectively.
+The Duke and Duchess of Sussex confirmed their children would use those titles in March 2023.
+On 18 January 2020, Queen Elizabeth II announced that Harry and Meghan, the Duke and Duchess of Sussex, would no longer use the style of His/Her Royal Highness due to their decision to step down as working members of the royal family, though they are still legally entitled to the style.
+On 13 January 2022, it was announced that the then Prince Andrew, Duke of York would no longer use the style, following a lawsuit against him.
+On 30 October 2025, Buckingham Palace announced that King Charles III had started the "formal process" to remove Andrew's style, titles, and honours.